Lucas-VReal/RomansInDecimalNumbers/README.md

 About the project:

-I used math addition operations to add the simple numbers (Not starting with "I", "X" or "C") see the values of the letters (Strings) and a example:
+I used math addition operations to add the simple numbers see the values of the letters (Strings) and a example:

 I = 1;
 *IV = 4;